shivanidasari/Magic_Sticks/README.md

 * This is a GUI project, best run on a desktop with Python 3.x.
 * Replace or remove `winsound` if you're using Linux or macOS.

----

-Let me know if you'd like to include a sample input/output screenshot or if you'd like a version with Markdown formatting too.